How Much Money Can I Gift to Someone or Give Away?

 What if I give away £500,000?
 Gifts to People

 If you gift larger sums then you do need to be careful.
-If you gift £500,000 to your children to your loved ones – “real live people”, no problem, the £500,000 gifted is treated exactly the same way as above, the 7 year rule etc. It is a potentially exempt transfer and if you survive for seven years it is outside of the estate.
+If you gift £500,000 to your children to your loved ones – “real live people”, no problem, the £500,000 gifted is treated exactly the same way as above, the 7 year rule etc. It is potentially an exempt transfer and if you survive for seven years it is outside of the estate.
 If you do not survive for 7 years it is again included in the estate to calculate any inheritance tax due and given that the inheritance tax allowance threshold is currently (2015 £325,000), any the value of the estate including the £500,000 gift added back into the calculation but there will be ‘taper relief’ applied to that part of the money that was given away but in excess of the inheritance tax allowance, in this case £175,000 (£500,000 less £325,000).

 The first £325,000 is subject to normal inheritance tax allowance and then the excess £175,000 that would then have something called taper relief.